Study at the World's number one ranked art and design university for five consecutive years (2015-2019) in the QS World University Subject Rankings.

-Textiles offer uniquely fluid, flexible and infinitely adaptable ways of questioning, examining and solving the some of the societal challenges that face us.
+Textiles offer uniquely fluid, flexible and infinitely adaptable ways of questioning, examining and solving some of the societal challenges that face us.
 This powerful agency is more valuable and vital than ever before as these challenges become increasingly complex.

 Textiles at the RCA is a multi-faceted discipline and our staff and students work at the creative interface between materials, making and meaning.
 Our focus is innovation that impacts and spans across many sectors exploring new territories for the twenty-first-century Textiles specialist.

 New materials, new ways of making and new ways of experiencing our man-made world require us to constantly reconsider and question our activities, generating a culture of creative restlessness throughout the activities of the programme, which include 4* research, a growing PGR community and a dynamic masters course.

 We engage with industry at all levels and our graduates’ career profiles match this multi-faceted identity.

 This demands a challenging and dynamic approach that frequently employs multidisciplinary and collaborative methods.
 Our discipline thrives on a spirit of creative flux that encourages stepping away from the status-quo.

 The research culture in the Textiles programme has a strong history of creative collaboration between studio, workshop and industry, with material innovations such as Pinatex securing Intellectual Property for researchers and finding applications in manufacture.
 Textile researchers, both staff and students, work in an interdisciplinary and multidisciplinary way with scientists, engineers, ethnographers, anthropologists, designers and artists providing new solutions to social, cultural and material challenges.